leozhao0709/iOS2ndRound/iOS_Note/CALayer.md

 Note:

 - We can create an empty layer transform using `CATransform3DIdentity`, this property has several values. `transform.m34 = -1/300` is used to simulate 近大远小.

 - `CATransform3DRotate` is used to simulate 3d rotate.
 The x,y,z in this function are indicate the rotate axis.
 The range are also [0, 1].
+Default Rotate is clockwise direction.

 ## 7. gradient layer